lorensen/VTKExamples/src/VTKBook/02Chapter2.md

 Since C++ has become a popular programming language, there now many class libraries available for use in applications.
 [Gorlen90] describes an extensive class library for collections and arrays modeled after the Smalltalk classes described in [Goldberg83].
 [Stepanov94] and [Musser94] describe the Standard Template Library, a framework of data structures and algorithms that is now a part of the ANSI C++ standard.
 Open Inventor [Inventor] is a C++ library supporting interactive 3D computer graphics.
 The Insight Segmentation and Registration Toolkit (ITK) is a relatively new class library often used in combination with VTK [ITK] for medical data processing.
 VXL is a C++ library for computer vision research and implementation [VXL].
 Several mathematical libraries such as VNL (a part of VXL) and Blitz++ [Blitz] are also available.
 A wide variety of other C++ toolkits are available, Google searches [Google] are the best way to find them.

 C++ texts abound.
 The original description by the author of C++ [Stroustrup84] is a must for any serious C++ programmer.
 Another book [Ellis90] describes standard extensions to the language.
-These days the UML book series—of which [Booch98] and [Rumbaugh98] are quite popular—are highly recommended resources.
+These days the UML book series—of which [Booch98] and [Rumbaugh98] are quite popular — are highly recommended resources.
 Several books on generic programming [Austern99] and STL [Musser96] are also useful.
 Check with your colleagues for their favorite C++ book.

 To keep in touch with new developments there are conferences, journals, and Web sites.
 The strongest technical conference on object-oriented topics is the annual Object-Oriented Programming Systems, Languages, and Applications ( *OOPSLA* ) conference.
 This is where researchers in the field describe, teach and debate the latest techniques in object-oriented technology.
 The bimonthly *Journal of Object-Oriented Programming* (JOOP) published by SIGS Publications, NY, presents technical papers, columns, and tutorials on the field.
 Resources on the World Wide Web include the Usenet newsgroups   *comp.object* and *comp.lang.c++*.